jerbarnes/semeval22_structured_sentiment/README.md

 ## SemEval-2022 Shared Task 10: Structured Sentiment Analysis

 This Github repository hosts the data and baseline models for the [SemEval-2022 shared task 10](https://competitions.codalab.org/competitions/33556) on structured sentiment.
+In this repository you will find the datasets, baselines, and other useful information on the shared task.

 **Table of contents:**